MARTIMM/raku-mongodb-driver/README.md

 This is done now and it has a tremendous effect on parsing time.
 When someone needs a particular action often, the user can make a method for him/her-self on a higher level then in this driver.

 * The use of hashes to send and receive mongodb documents is wrong.
-It is wrong because the key-value pairs in the hash are getting a different order then is entered in the hash.
-Mongodb needs the command at the front of the document for example.
-Another place that order matters are sub document queries.
-A subdocument is matched as encoded documents.
+It is wrong because the key-value pairs in the hash often get a different order then is entered in the hash.
+Also mongodb needs the command pair at the front of the document.
+Another place where order matters are sub document queries.
+A sub document is matched as encoded documents.
 So if the server has ```{ a: {b:1, c:2} }``` and you search for ```{ a: {c:2, b:1} }```, it won't find it.
-Since Perl 6 randomizes key order you never know what the order is.
+Since Perl 6 hashes randomizes its key order you never know what the order is.

 * Experiments are done using List of Pair to keep the order the same as entered.
 In the mean time thoughts about how to implement parallel encoding to and decoding from BSON byte strings have been past my mind.
 These thoughts are crystalized into a Document class in the BSON package which a) keeps the order, 2) have the same capabilities as Hashes, 3) can do encoding and decoding in parallel.

-This BSON::Document is now available in the BSON package and many inserting actions can be done using List of Pair.
+This BSON::Document is now available in the BSON package and many assignments can be done using List of Pair.
 There are also some convenient call interfaces for find and run-command to swallow List of Pair instead of a BSON::Document.
 This will be converted internally into this type.

 * In the future, host/port arguments to Client must be replaced by using a URI in the format ```mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]```.
 See also the [MongoDB page](https://docs.mongodb.org/v3.0/reference/connection-string/).

 This is done now.
 The Client.instance method will only accept uri which will be processed by the Uri class.
 The default uri will be ```mongodb://``` which means ```localhost:27017```.
 For your information, the explanation on the mongodb page showed that the hostname is not optional.
 I felt that there was no reason to make the hostname not optional so in this driver the following is possible: ```mongodb://```, ```mongodb:///?replicaSet=my_rs```, ```mongodb://dbuser:upw@/database``` and ```mongodb://:9875,:456```.
 A username must be given with a password.
 This might be changed to have the user provide a password in another way.
 The supported options are; *replicaSet*.

+I could not use the URI module because of small differences in how the mongodb url is defined.

 * Authentication of users.
 Users can be administered in the database but authentication needs some encryption techniques which are not implemented yet.
 Might be me to write those using the modules from the perl5 driver which have been offered to use by David Golden.